+To the Chief Executive Officer

 I hereby nominate

-for the position of Deputy Chairperson of the Eastern Metropolitan Regional Council for the term of Office commencing on the date of the election and continuing until a new Deputy Chairperson is elected in accordance with Clause 7.4 of the EMRC Establishment Agreement.
+opolitan Regional Council for the term of Office commencing on y Chairperson is elected in accordance with Clause 7.4 of the

-hereby certify that I accept the above nomination to the
+Signed Date

-the position of Deputy Chairperson of the Eastern Metropolitan Regional Council.
+I the position of Deputy Chairperson of the Eastern Metropo hereby certify that I accept the above nomination to the olitan Regional Council.

+Signed Date

-^{} This certificate is to be completed when a Representative is nominated by another Representative.
+\ This certificate is to be completed when a Representative is nominated by another Representative.